 Contraindications and side effects

-- Pre-existing bleeding (internal and external)
+- Pre-existing internal or external bleeding

 - Circulatory disorders

-- Ossifying myositis (soft tissue ossification)
+- Ossifying myositis (soft tissue ossification) read more

 Ultrasound treatment: a valuable complement to your foot therapy